emmatebibyte/hopper/README.md

 # Hopper Configuration File Structure

-Hopper's configuration will be maintained with a list of all hopfiles known to hopper.
+Hopper’s configuration will be maintained with a list of all hopfiles known to hopper.
 Its config file will also contain a list of mod hosting sites like Modrinth and CurseForge and a list of (remote or local) version-control repositories from which to compile mods.
 The latter will use a (potentially